alex/what-happens-when/README.rst

 and the OS interrupts.
 Under Linux, each key produces a unique *scancode*.
 The scancode produced by a key ultimately depends on the keyboard hardware.
-Early in the the boot process, the kernel loads a database of keyboard models and associated scan codes, as well as a table of (sensible) translations from each scancode to a *keycode*.
+Early in the the boot process, the kernel loads a database of keyboard models and associated scan codes, as well as a table of (sensible) translations, mapping each scancode to a *keycode*.
 The active keyboard layout defines a mapping from each keycode to a *keysym*, factoring in active modifiers (e.g. `Shift + g`), yeilding the final translation from keypress to character.
 Note, however, that